 Wonderful Walks Around South Devon

-As well as having more fantastic family attractions than any other seaside resort in the UK, the English Riviera has a so many beautiful places to discover and explore on foot – whatever the weather!
+As well as having more fantastic family attractions than any other seaside resort in the UK, the English Riviera has so many beautiful places to discover and explore on foot – whatever the weather!

 We’ve put together our top wonderful walks to take around South Devon during your next stay at our Devon holiday parks – great for blowing away the cobwebs and getting yourself out in the fresh sea air.